Rental of Club Facilities

 Except in the case of visiting boats, boats may only be stored in the Boat Parks or sheds on payment of the required dues.

-The rental is payable for the subscription period irrespective of the length of time a vessel is stored (except boatpark).
+The rental is payable for the subscription period irrespective of the length of time a vessel is stored (except dinghy park).
 No refunds will be made.

-When a member no longer needs a facility, the relevant officer or club manager should be informed immediately.
+When a member no longer needs a facility, the club secretary should be informed immediately.
 Members who want to give up a facility should give notice to the club at least one month before the subscription becomes due for renewal to avoid being invoiced.

 All rented facilities are non-transferable between members.

 If a boat is to be substituted then this may be done as long as the replacement is in the same price category.
-However, the Club Manager should be notified immediately.
+However, the club secretary should be notified immediately.
 If the replacement is in a different price category, a replacement subscription will be issued.

-Two weeks prior to the end of the subscription period, an invitation to renew will be automatically sent by email.
+Dinghy park, beach sheds and lockers renew on 1 January.
+An invitation to renew will be automatically sent by email prior to that date.
 It is the obligation of each member to pay their fees for the use of the facilities annually and by the date of renewal.
-Members not using email should contact the club manager to arrange payment.
-Any member not wishing to renew should contact the club manager at least one month prior to the end of the subscription period to avoid being invoiced.
+Members not using email should contact the club secretary to arrange payment.
+Any member not wishing to renew should contact the club secretary at least one month prior to the end of the subscription period to avoid being invoiced.

-Any queries should be addressed to the Club Manager.
+Any queries should be addressed to the club secretary.

 Upon cessation of membership any boat stored must be removed immediately and/ or locker vacated.